ccoutant/dwarf-locations/025-multiloc-storage.md

 ([click to try example on the dwarf-evaluator playground](https://aktemur.github.io/dwarf-evaluator/?context=%28%29&input=DW_OP_addr+0xf00%0ADW_OP_piece+4%0ADW_OP_reg1%0ADW_OP_piece+4%0ADW_OP_addr+0xf08%0ADW_OP_piece+4%0ADW_OP_addr+0xf00%0ADW_OP_multiloc))

+The locations of examples 2 and 3 are isomorphic, because from the consumer's perspective, there is no difference -- the rules for multiloc storage and composite storage compose naturally such that reads and writes to the two locations produce the same results.

-Example 3 - multiloc formed from composite and memory (DW_OP_overlay):
+Example 4 - multiloc formed from composite and memory (DW_OP_overlay)

 The same location can be expressed with the overlay operator introduced in Issue